-The state capitol of Tennessee was first opened in 1859 and is located in one of my favorite US cities, Nashville.
-It is a perfect example of Greek Revival architecture and sits stately on the highest hilltop summit in the Nashville, overlooking gorgeous Music City USA.
-Tennessee is one of the only US state capitols that does not feature a dome.
+The state capitol of Tennessee was first opened in 1859.
+It is located in one of my favorite US cities, Nashville.
+The capitol is a perfect example of Greek Revival architecture.
+It sits stately on the highest hilltop summit in the Nashville, overlooking gorgeous Music City USA.
+Tennessee is one of the only United States state capitols that do not feature a dome.
 The grounds of the state capitol, often thought of as haunted, contain the tomb of President and Mrs. James K. Polk and a revered equestrian statue of local native, President Andrew Jackson.

 Florida’s most interesting state capitol is located in downtown Tallahassee and is comprised of the original Florida capitol from 1845 and the new additions.
 The 22 story tower building, which also has 3 underground floors, houses the Florida legislature and the capitol dome was added later in 1902.
 New wings were added twice after that, nearly doubling its size.
 The most noteworthy part of the Florida capitol for me is the elegant and ritzy red and white striped awnings.
 It could easily be mistaken for a luxury hotel.
 Statues on the capitol grounds include two marble obelisks, the Florida Heritage Fountain, and a replica of the Liberty Bell.